Fellowship in Health Outcomes and Analytics

 Tom holds a Bachelor of Science Degree in Social Work from the Loyola University and a Nursing Degree from Illinois Masonic Medical Center School of Nursing.

-Steve Mok, PharmD, BCPS (AQ-ID)Pharmacy Clinical Program Manager
+Steve Mok, PharmD, BCPS, BCIDPPharmacy Clinical Program Manager and Fellowship Director

 Steve has over a decade of experience in the areas of antimicrobial stewardship, infectious diseases, and clinical pharmacy management.
 He has practiced in a variety of settings, including government regulatory agency, academic medical centers, and community hospitals.
 His practice interests include antimicrobial stewardship, quality improvement, population health, pharmacoeconomics, outcomes research, and post-graduate training.
 In his previous roles, he had served as residency program directors to mentor and train the next generation of clinicians.